PahwaDhruv/crud-app/README.md

   *  Download the zip or clone the repository
   *  Open terminal from the root directory and type the following command
     - npm install
-  * Go inside client folder and type
+  * Go inside client folder by typing cd client and type
     - npm install
   * Go back to root folder - cd ..
   * Type - npm run dev